AcTePuKc/codex-gui/gui_pyside6/README.md

   configured, the GUI will prompt for those values so you can quickly switch between multiple providers.

+Runtime settings from the dialog (quiet mode, full context, model choice, etc.) are persisted in `config/settings.json`.
+Provider overrides and any custom entries you add are written to `config/providers.json`.
+These files are created after the first launch and can be manually edited to tweak defaults outside of the GUI.

 ## Prerequisites

 - Python 3.9 or newer